Shantnu-Kumar/Bug-Bounty-Scanner/README.md

 Bugcrowd
 Intigriti

-Unauthorized use of this tool against systems you do not have permission to test may violate laws including the Computer Fraud and Abuse Act (CFAA), UAE Cybercrime Law, and similar legislation in your jurisdiction.
+Unauthorized use of this tool against systems you do not have permission to test may violate laws including the Computer Fraud and Abuse Act (CFAA).
 The author assumes no liability for misuse.